HOT (missile): Service history

 By 1987, 1,434 launchers and 70,350 missiles had been produced.
-HOT-3 was brought into service in 1998 and has a tandem shaped-charge HEAT warhead capable of breaching explosive reactive armor as well as improved anti-jamming capabilities.
+HOT-3 was brought into service in 1998.
+It has a tandem shaped charge high-explosive anti-tank (HEAT) warhead able to breach explosive reactive armor, and improved anti-jamming abilities.
 HOT-3 was selected to be the missile armament of the Tiger attack helicopter for Germany at least until the PARS 3 LR becomes available.

 HOT has been used in combat in several wars, including the Iran-Iraq War, Lebanon, Chad, Western Sahara, the Gulf War of 1991 and in Lebanon in May 2007 against the Fatah al-Islam militants in the Nahr el-Bared camp north of Tripoli.
-In June 2011, French Gazelles helicopters fired HOT missiles on various pro-Qaddafi targets as part of the NATO operations enforcing UN Resolution 1973.

 Various reports state that the first combat use of the HOT was with the Iraqi Army during the Iran-Iraq War, launched from Panhard VCR/TH 6x6 wheeled armored vehicles fitted with the UTM-800 turret.
 Photos have also recorded captured examples of the VCR/TH in service with the Iranian Army.

+The 60 SA-342 M Gazelles of the French Division Daguet fired 187 HOTs during the Gulf War; 127 objectives destroyed (around twenty tanks and armored vehicles, more than forty troop transports, fifteen artillery pieces, and numerous support points) in 27 squadron attacks.
+And the Véhicule de l'Avant Blindé Mephisto around sixty.

+In June 2011, for the Opération Harmattan, French Gazelles helicopters fired 425 HOT missiles on various pro-Qaddafi targets as part of the NATO operations enforcing UN Resolution 1973.

-The missile has been recently used by the Syrian Army, in their fight against ISIL, particularly in the Palmyra offensive.
+The missile has been recently used by the Syrian Army during the Syrian civil war, particularly in the Palmyra offensive.

 Variants

-MBDA has taken over Euromissile and now handles production of all current variants, as well as HOT development.
+MBDA has taken over Euromissile and now handles production of all current variants, and HOT development.